PortneufCoder/HighAvailabilityWebApp/README.md

 # An example of a High Availability Web app, provsioned with AWS CloudFormation

-[^1]: This has been created as a prject for my Cloud DevOps Engineer nanodegree.

 ## Types of cloud resources provisioned in this stack: